skrub-data/skrub/doc/skrub_pipeline.rst

 Previews
 ~~~~~~~~

-As we saw above, we can call ``.skb.eval()`` with a dictionary of bindings to compute
+As we saw above, we can call .skb.eval() with a dictionary of bindings to compute
-the result of the pipeline.
-However, to develop interactively without having to call
+the result of a pipeline.
+However, to make interactive development easier without
-``.skb.eval()`` repeatedly, skrub provides a way to preview the result of the
+having to call .skb.eval() repeatedly, Skrub provides a way to preview the result
-expression.
-When we create a variable, if we pass a value in addition to its name,
+of an expression.
+When creating a variable, if we pass a value along with its name,
-skrub will use it to compute the result of the expression on that value.
+Skrub will use that value to compute and preview the result of the expression.

 .. code:: python